FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Introduction

-However, this reliance on external function libraries introduces a critical but underexplored vulnerability.
-While existing poisoning attacks have focused on training data, retrieval modules, and memory bases, they suffer from several key limitations in real-world autonomous driving applications: (1) they often lack \textit{stealth}~\cite{guo2025promptpoisoningpersistentattacks,fu2025poisonbenchassessinglargelanguage}, as anomalous inputs ~\cite{perez2022ignorepreviouspromptattack}or memory traces can trigger detection mechanisms; (2) their effects are frequently \textit{localized}, impacting only specific components without propagating across agents; and (3) they are \textit{vulnerable to defenses} such as filtering, memory sanitization, or retraining.
+While supply-chain compromises highlight the feasibility of function-level manipulation, the security implications of this dependency remain largely unexplored.Existing poisoning attacks have focused on training data, retrieval modules, and memory bases, they suffer from several key limitations in real-world autonomous driving applications: (1) they often lack \textit{stealth}~\cite{guo2025promptpoisoningpersistentattacks,fu2025poisonbenchassessinglargelanguage}, as anomalous inputs ~\cite{perez2022ignorepreviouspromptattack}or memory traces can trigger detection mechanisms; (2) their effects are frequently \textit{localized}, impacting only specific components without propagating across agents; and (3) they are \textit{vulnerable to defenses} such as filtering, memory sanitization, or retraining.
 In contrast, the function-calling mechanism operates outside the core reasoning loop, yet directly affects runtime decisions—making it a unique and powerful attack surface\cite{song2023llmplannerfewshotgroundedplanning}.
 Despite this, it has received little security scrutiny.

-As illustrated in Figure~\ref{fig:Motivation}, prior poisoning methods target static knowledge (e.g., memory, database, or retrieval augmentation), aiming to bias the internal reasoning process of LLM agents~\cite{tian2024evilgeniusesdelvingsafety}.
+As illustrated in Fig.~\ref{fig:Motivation}, prior poisoning methods target static knowledge (e.g., memory, database, or retrieval augmentation), aiming to bias the internal reasoning process of LLM agents~\cite{tian2024evilgeniusesdelvingsafety}.
 These methods often degrade under real-time constraints or are blocked by robust instruction tuning~\cite{zhang2024psysafecomprehensiveframeworkpsychologicalbased}.
 In contrast, poisoning the \textit{Function Library}—the execution layer of the agent system—offers a stealthier and more persistent vector of attack.
 This raises the central question of our work: \textit{Can we control multi-agent systems by subtly manipulating the function execution layer rather than the reasoning core?} More critically, how far can a poisoned function propagate in a collaborative multi-agent setting?

 To this end, we propose \textbf{FuncPoison}, a novel poisoning attack that targets the function-calling process in LLM-based autonomous driving systems.
 By injecting malicious prompts into the function descriptions, FuncPoison exploits the templated nature of function calls to hijack agent execution without modifying the model weights~\cite{lu2023chameleonplugandplaycompositionalreasoning, bagdasaryan2021blindbackdoorsdeeplearning} or prompt instructions~\cite{perez2022ignorepreviouspromptattack, liu2024formalizingbenchmarkingpromptinjection}.
 This enables (1) direct manipulation of the victim agent’s outputs and (2) indirect propagation of corrupted data to downstream agents in the decision pipeline.